The privilege of anxiety

 AY: Indeed.
 And if people don’t understand that, we’re doomed.
 I mean, they’ve been throwing more bombs on Gaza than they did on Germany against the Nazis.
 Can you imagine that?

 MZ: I can’t.
 The horror of the world that we live in is that this is outside of my/our imaginaries.
-This is how imperialist terror is spatialized; it exists elsewhere.
+This is how imperialist terror is spatialised: it exists elsewhere.

-AY: The neoliberal moment is one of individualization and isolation.
-Unless we understand that everything is connected and related…survival in capitalism at the end of the day is conditional, and usually comes at the expense of others.
-That’s a question that anti-colonial thinkers have been debating for a long time.
-In that sense, modern day state education has never been radical, it’s political organizing that has been the radical space of and for education connected to politicization.
-But how do we make that possible if we are cut off from each other?
+AY: The neoliberal moment is one of individualisation and isolation – unless we understand that everything is connected and related.
+Survival in capitalism is ultimately conditional, and usually comes at the expense of others.
+That’s a question that anti-colonial thinkers have been debating for a long time: How can we turn spaces in a capitalist system that is immanently anti-relational into a radical space to organise for more relationality and solidarity?
+In that sense, modern-day state education has never been radical: it’s political organising that has been the radical space of and for education connected to politicisation.
+But how do we make connections possible if we are cut off from each other?

-AY: Palestinian journalists as well as individual people are educating the world and radicalizing younger generations through reporting on Al Jazeera as well as on social media.
-But what about all those who live in even more destitute situations than Palestinians in Gaza, who don’t have cell phones and Internet access to report their own genocide and killing?
-What about past genocides that have been obscured, not taught: the Tamil genocide, the mass killings of communists in Indonesia, etc.?
-Genocide cannot be understood through the optics of single-issue narratives.
+AY: Palestinian journalists and other individuals are educating the world and radicalising younger generations through reporting on Al Jazeera as well as on social media.
+But what about all those who live in even more destitute situations than Palestinians in Gaza, who don’t even have mobile phones and Internet access to report their own genocide and killing?
+What about past genocides that have been obscured, not taught: the Tamil genocide, the mass killings of communists in Indonesia?
+Genocide can never be understood through the optics of single-issue narratives.

-We’re coming back to the question of what it is versus what it does, who is being affected versus what is being done.
+We’re coming back to the question of what genocide is versus what it does; who is being affected versus what is being done.
 The genocide in Congo is an important example.
-Witnessing the genocide in Palestine as an ‘event’ is easier than understanding the capitalist supply chain that produces mass murder in the multitudes.
-Congo is rich in coltan, the same element inside our phone and AI technologies, mined by slave and child labour.
-In other words, the genocide in Congo makes the witnessing of other genocides possible.
-Understanding capitalism means understanding supply chains and the technologies they fuel in order to keep people suppressed and subservient.
-Here, genocide is the outcome, and not the starting point, from which we would need to organize.
-Yet, by now it should be clear that genocide is not a single-issue problem!
+Witnessing the genocide in Palestine as an ‘event’ is easier than understanding the capitalist supply chain that produces mass murder.
+Congo is rich in coltan, the mineral inside our phone and AI technologies – and it is mined by slave and child labour.
+In other words, recognising the genocide in Congo makes the witnessing of other genocides possible.
+Understanding capitalism means understanding war, supply chains and the technologies they fuel, and the way they keep people suppressed and subservient.
+Here, genocide is the outcome, and not the starting point, from which we would need to organise.
+By now it should be clear that genocide is not a single-issue problem!

-SS: I would like to stress this point: how does this process of radicalization not stop at Palestine but continue, develop?
-We consume so many images of violence every day, but that’s coming from one part of the world.
+SS: I would like to stress this point: how does this process of radicalisation not stop at Palestine but continue, develop?
+We consume so many images of violence every day, but they are mainly coming from one specific part of the world.
 As we speak, genocides are happening in the dark.

 There is an often-repeated sentence: Palestine is the moral compass.
-Well, yes and no – but it has to be woven into a broader, global struggle for liberation.
-Such a statement also places many expectations on Palestinians to do certain things for them to be worthy enough to struggle for.
+Well, yes and no – but it has to be woven into a broader, global, struggle for liberation.
+Such a statement also places many expectations on Palestinians – to do certain things if they are to be worthy enough to struggle for.
 I don’t see this conversation being had right now, because of the sense of urgency under which activists are operating.

 See: Susann Witt-Stahl and Michael Sommer (eds), Antifa heißt Luftangriff, Hamburg 2014.